dotbitHQ/dotbithq.github.io/faq.md

 ### Is DAS a domain name or an account?

+DAS is not a domain, its an account system.
 DAS provides a symbolic naming system ending in `.bit` , which any type of data can be associated with.
-It can be either a domain name or an account, depending on what scenario we use it for.
-We designed DAS as an account system, and it can actually be used as a domain name system too.
+We always need a suffix to recognize some kind of things, such as file type, email address, domain name etc. So, even if DAS account has a suffix(.bit) makes DAS likes TLD, but it is not.

 ### Is DAS decentralized?